Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 I have a small problem here.
 I can't find the version of Starfield that I heard on the NES in the 80s.
 The reason for this, as I was told, is something to do with the Southeast Asian versions of NES games and consoles.

-Thus, I can only implore you to listen to the video embedded below at 0.75 times speed.
+Thus, I can only implore you to listen to the video embedded above at 0.75 times speed.
 Or to imagine the track playing without the rush.
 Without the bluster too.

 Heard that way, doesn’t the soundtrack generate the sensation of cruising by a million twinkling stars?
-Of you flying into those stars too?
+Of you flying towards those stars too?

 That's how I felt when I first heard Starfield in 1987.
 Exhilarated, but still alert enough to decimate all incoming enemies.
 I was the intrepid and proud explorer flying by ten thousand suns.